Abishek0411/Ateliers-Gym-App/README.md

 # Atelier's Fitness 💪

-A modern gym app built with a TypeScript monorepo architecture, featuring a Next.js frontend and NestJS backend.
+A comprehensive gym management and community platform built with modern web technologies.
+Features user authentication, community posts, attendance tracking, profile management, and more.

 ## 🏗️ Architecture

 This project uses a **pnpm monorepo** structure with two main applications:

 - **`/apps/web`** - Next.js frontend with TypeScript and App Router
-- **`/apps/api`** - NestJS backend API with TypeScript
+- **`/apps/api`** - NestJS backend API with TypeScript, MongoDB, and Cloudinary integration

 ## 🎨 Design System